Citation, DOI, disclosures and article data

 - most concerning

-- not seperated from (i.e connected to) either level above or below
+- not separated from (i.e. connected to) either level above or below

 - causes less of a concern